 The German Bilingual Program provides students with the opportunity to acquire the basic skills for speaking, reading, writing, listening and communicating in both English and German at a young age.
 It is a program in which German and English are used as the languages of instruction, beginning in Kindergarten or Grade 1.

 - Students entering kindergarten or Grade 1 can register.
+Previous German experience is not required and parents do not need to know the language.

 Benefits of Learning German